Renal stone formation in space: On the ground

 Bed rest studies are used as ground-based analogs to space flight environments.
 During these studies, the rate of bone loss and subsequent urine composition are similar to those observed in space.
 A recent ground-based study tested the effectiveness of potassium-magnesium citrate (similar to the currently used potassium citrate) as a countermeasure for renal stones.

 Computer based simulations

 The Integrated Medical Model (IMM) group at Glenn Research Center in Ohio has been analyzing and optimizing data gathered on renal stone formation since late 2008.

 In space

-Since the risk of renal stone formation could, as has, result in the loss of a crew member to a mission, regular testing is conducted.
+Since the risk of renal stone formation could result in the loss of a crew member to a mission, regular testing is conducted.
 To date, there has been only one inflight instance of renal stone formation (described in detail in Valentin Lebedev's book, Diary of a Cosmonaut: Two hundred eleven days in space).

 Skylab

 The Skylab missions were the first missions that extended past several days in duration.
 Testing during these missions showed that calcium excretion increased early in flight and almost exceeded the upper threshold for normal excretion.